Keck-DataReductionPipelines/KCWI_DRP-Docs/docs/source/running.rst

 * ``-F line_peak_fraction`` Specify the line fitting window threshold in units of the peak.
 It defaults to 0.5 (Half-max), but can be either extended or narrowed as needed.

+* ``-a atlas_line_list`` Specify an input line list for the atlas instead of generating it on the fly.

+* ``-p proctable.proc``  When the DRP runs, it keeps track of the files processed using a processing table.
+Normally that table is called ``kcwib.proc`` for the Blue channel and ``kcwir.proc`` for the Red channel and is stored in the current directory.
+This options is used to specify a different file if needed (not recommended).